 MoDOT's goal is zero fatalities in work zones.
 Only through continued efforts from MoDOT, industry and the driving public will that happen.
 There must be continual improvement in planning, strategies and technologies employed.
-Based on information currently available, work zone crashes have accounted for seven fatalities through the third quarter of 2018 and 22 serious injuries through the second quarter.
+Based on information currently available, work zone crashes accounted for 11 fatalities and 36 serious injuries in 2018.